creichert/ido-vertical-mode.el/README.md

     (setq ido-vertical-define-keys 'C-n-and-C-p-only)

-You also have the option to rebind some or all of the arrow keys with `ido-vertical-define-keys`:
+You also have the option to rebind some or all of the arrow keys with like this:

     (setq ido-vertical-define-keys 'C-n-C-p-up-and-down)

-to use up and down to navigate the options, or
+to use up and down to navigate the options, or:

     (setq ido-vertical-define-keys 'C-n-C-p-up-down-left-right)